Andrii-Vovk/ruby_blog/README.md

 ### 2. Authentification.

-This feature was implementet using "devise" gem.
+This feature was implemented using "devise" gem.
 Pretty much all actions use its "authenticate_user!" before_action, so you will not be able to do anything without being redirected to devise sign_in views.

 ### 3. Authorization (+ admin mode).